apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 5 - Add Security Policies/README.md

   ![16_postman_get_oauth.png](./images/16_postman_get_oauth.png)

-  **Note:** Copy-paste the Consumer Key and Consumer Secret from the `iExplore App`’s detail page in the Apigee Edge UI.
+  **Note:** copy-paste the Consumer Key and Consumer Secret from the `iExplore App`’s detail page in the Apigee Edge UI.
 As you copy-paste, remove any spaces before and after the values of the Consumer Key and Consumer Secret.

 - Review the response within Postman.
 It should look something like this: